cozis/Noja/docs/04_Functions.md

 # Functions
-Function definition statements always start with the `fun` keyword, followed by it's name, argument list and then body.
+Function definition statements always start with the `fun` keyword, followed by its name, argument list and then body.

 Here are some examples of function definitions:
 ```py